-CDN 120 | Injury Prevention [3 credits]
+CDN 121 | Injury Prevention [2 credits]

 This class focuses on the physiological side of dance and nutrition in order to better understand the functions of a dancer's body and mind and how to keep them working at their best.
 This course teaches students the basics of anatomy and human movement, nutrition, proper workout technique, and injury prevention in order to better equip dancers with the tools to foster long, healthy professional careers in the industry.
-Prerequisites: None
+Prerequisites: None.

-CDN 127 | Dance History: Iconic Choreographers [3 credits]
+CDN 130 | Dance History: Iconic Choreographers [2 credits]

 This course is an introduction to and overview of the history of dance using iconic choreographers, technique, and repertoire as reference points.
-This course combines and connects a classroom lecture section with a weekly in-studio dance repertoire class.
-Students will focus on recognizing distinctive elements in each choreographers' work, understanding the historical context of their time and place, and understanding connections between their influencers and collaborations.
-Students will be challenged to articulate in writing what they see in movement - rhythm and musicality, dynamics, shapes and patterns, the qualities of excellence, and how these shape the emotional impact for an audience.
-Prerequisites: None Corequisites: CDN 153
+Taken alongside a weekly instudio dance repertoire class, this course focuses on recognizing distinctive elements in each choreographers' work, understanding the historical context of their time and place, and understanding connections between their influencers and collaborators.
+Students will be challenged to articulate in writing what they see in movement - rhythm and musicality, dynamics, shapes and patterns, the qualities of excellence, and how they shape the emotional impact for an audience.
+Prerequisites: None, Co-requisites: CDN 153.